juanesarango/cart-dht/README.md

 | 1000           |             92164             |                1062                |                    93226                    |
 | 10000          |             91372             |                1226                |                    92598                    |

 Running on 1000 runs and getting the average.
-The runtimes seem to be pretty constant even when DHT shards grow.
+The runtimes seem to be pretty constant even when DHT shards grow in magnitude.

 ![](benchmark/runtimes_vs_n.png)